jduquennoy/Log4swift/README.md

 ### The file appender
 This appender will write log messages to a file, specified by its path.
 It will create the file if needed (and possible), and will re-create it if it disapears.
 This allows log rotation scripts to avoid having to restart the process to ensure logs are recorded in a new file after rotation.

+### The NSLogger appender
+This appender uses NSLogger (https://github.com/fpillet/NSLogger) to send log messages over the network.
+Not all capabilities of NSLogger are accessibles yet : only text messages can be logged.

 ## Provided formatters